 - Last year, Wunderkind hosted 3 “Actionable Allyship” sessions with Kenya Crawford, LCSW (Columbia University) to educate our colleagues and managers on how to be good allies to our Black colleagues.

-- Wunderkind hosted several “Ally Factory” workshops for managers, created by women and people of color, to help our leaders become better allies and managers.
+- Wunderkind in partnership with Tufts University hosted several “Ally Factory” workshops for managers, created by a graduate intern, women, and people of color at the company, to help our leaders become better allies and managers.

 - All Wunderkind ERGs all have an executive sponsor and a C-Suite champion to ensure voices are heard at the highest levels and important actions on behalf of our communities can be taken swiftly and with highest leadership support.